devtut/generate/docs/python/alternatives-to-switch-statement-from-other-languages.md

 ## Use class introspection

 You can use a class to mimic the switch/case structure.
-The following is using introspection of a class (using the `getattr()` function that resolves a string into a bound method on an instance) to resolve the &quot;case&quot; part.
+The following is using introspection of a class (using the `getattr()` function that resolves a string into a bound method on an instance) to resolve the =case= part.

 Then that introspecting method is aliased to the `__call__` method to overload the `()` operator.